 The Utility Regulation and Competition Office (‘OfReg’) of the Cayman Islands confirms that there are 11 Rubis and 11 Esso (SOL) petrol stations in the Cayman Islands, all with attached convenience stores.

-Scotts Landing, at the Barcadere Marina sells diesel and gasoline to cars and boats.
-They add a high performance fuel additive called ValvTect which increases the quality of the fuel.
-It is specifically formulated for marine engines but works very well on automobiles as well.
-Cayman Islands Law states that all fuel stations must display their fuel prices in CI dollars and imperial gallons, except at Marinas where CI dollars per US gallon (which is approximately 20% less per volume than imperial gallons) is allowed.
-Make sure that you are being charged appropriately.
+Scotts Landing, at the Barcadere Marina sells only premium Valvtect Marine fuel.
+Valvtect ultra-low sulphur diesel and premium ethanol-free gasoline is specifically formulated for marine engines but will also help to increase fuel mileage and protect the engine in your vehicle, generator or other equipment as well.
+Cayman Islands Law states that all fuel stations must display their fuel prices in CI dollars per imperial gallon, except at marinas, where prices must still be displayed in CI dollars per imperial gallon for comparison purposes but may be dispensed and charged in US gallons (which is approximately 20% less per volume than imperial gallons).